Adam lay ybounden

 Single surviving manuscript source of "Adam lay ybounden" in Sloane MS 2593 held by the British Library.

 "Adam lay ybounden", originally titled "Adam lay i-bowndyn", is a 15th-century English Christian text of unknown authorship.
 It takes as its theme the Fall of Man, as described in the Book of Genesis.

-Originally a song text, no contemporary musical settings survive, although there are many notable modern choral settings of the text, such as that by Boris Ord.
+Originally a song text, no contemporary musical settings survive, although there are many notable modern choral settings of the text, such as that by Benjamin Britten (A Ceremony of Carols) and Boris Ord.

 Origins

 The manuscript in which the poem is found (Sloane MS 2593, ff.
 10v-11) is held by the British Library, which dates the work to c.1400 and speculates that the lyrics may have belonged to a wandering minstrel.
 Other poems included on the same page in the manuscript include "I have a gentil cok", the famous lyric poem "I syng of a mayden" and two riddle songs – "A minstrel's begging song" and "I have a yong suster".

 Analysis of their dialect by K.R.
 Palti (2008) places them within the song tradition of East Anglia and more specifically Norfolk; two further carol manuscripts from the county contain songs from Sloane MS 2593.
 The texts of the songs were first printed by Victorian antiquarian Thomas Wright in 1836, who speculated that a number of the songs were intended for use in mystery plays.